NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 ## Todos

 - Implement match failing with the `not` keyword, also for internal flow events
-- Abort actions from flows that get aborted
+- Stop actions from flows that get aborted/stopped
 - Add support to stop a flow (e.g. with `stop $flow_ref` or `send $flow_ref.Stop()`) and the same for actions
 - Implement pause/resume mechanism for activated flows
 - Add support for multiline strings using triple quotes in Colang